YuanSun-UoM/IPTpy/docs/development.rst

 Development
 ===========
-You'll learn about how IPTpy was developed, and how to contribute to it.
+Learn about how IPTpy was developed, and how to contribute to it.

 .. grid:: 1 1 2 2
     :gutter: 2